Our Commitment to Anti-Racism

 In 2020, Central City Concern was moved to greater action by the social unrest and the killings of Black and brown people at the hands of the police.
 Our employees and clients were vocal in asking for increased accountability in the organization’s commitment to racial equity and becoming an anti-racist organization.

 We took rapid action, knowing that it would also need to be coupled with years of ongoing commitment.
-Immediately, we:

 - Created a temporary anti-racism response team to support equity at all levels of our organization